faun/gobridge/readme.md

 - [Negroni](https://github.com/codegangsta/negroni)

-From the `deployment` directory, run `go get` to fetch the dependencies from GitHub.
+From the project root, run `go get` to fetch the dependencies from GitHub.

 ### Examples